-- Retain center portion (A) of light bezel assembly for reinstallation when rear ballast are removed. - Install six hex screws (B) on side bezels for safekeeping.
+- Retain center portion (A) of light bezel assembly for reinstallation when ballast is removed. - Install six hex screws (B) on side bezels for safekeeping.
 These hex screws will be used when reinstalling center portion of light bezel.

-9. Grasp hood by louver (A) and lower until hood engages latch.
+9. Grasp hood by louver (A) and lower until hood